sendgrid/docs/source/API_Reference/Reseller_API/pending_account_changes.md

 {% parameters delete %}
  {% parameter 'task' 'Yes' 'Must be set to <em>delete</em> .' %}
- {% parameter 'user' 'Yes' 'Must be an User under your account.' %}
+ {% parameter 'user' 'Yes' 'Must be an User under your account.'
+'The customers username you wish to delete.' %}
 {% endparameters %}